Complexity guarantees and polling strategies for Riemannian direct-search methods: Direct-search experiments

 \subsection{Comparing projected and intrinsic variants}

 We first consider problems in our benchmark with $m=4$.
 Figure~\ref{fig:num:codimsinfluence_norot} contains data profiles for all possible codimensions.
-The intrinsic variant using $\D^{}$ outperforms its projected counterpart.
-The comparison is less clear for other choices of PSSs, yet all intrinsic variants solve more problems than their projected counterparts when the codimension gets large ($n-m=32$).
+The intrinsic variant using $\pssa$ outperforms its projected counterpart.
+The comparison is less pronounced for other choices of PSSs.
+Still, all intrinsic variants consistently outperform their projected counterparts as the codimension increases ($n-m=32$).

 To determine whether using fixed PSSs aligned with coordinates directions (or a specific basis) biases our results, we randomly rotate the polling sets at every iteration of our methods.
-For the projected PSSs, this amounts to using $\D^{}(B)$, $\D^{}(B)$, $\D^{}(B)$, where $B$ is a random $n$ by $n$ orthogonal matrix, in lieu of $\D^{}$, $\D^{}$, $\D^{}$.
+For the projected PSSs, this amounts to using $\pssa(B)$, $\pssb(B)$, $\pssc(B)$, where $B$ is a random $n$ by $n$ orthogonal matrix, in lieu of $\pssa$, $\pssb$, $\pssc$.
 For the intrinsic PSSs, it corresponds to using a random family of tangent space bases in lieu of canonical ones.
 The results are given in Figure~\ref{fig:num:codimsinfluence_rot}, and show a more consistent picture than that of Figure~\ref{fig:num:codimsinfluence_norot}.
-Although the curves are quite close for $n-m=0$ (admittedly a degenerate case), they show a clearer advantage for intrinsic variants as the codimension gets larger.
-We observe in passing that using random rotations generally improves a method's performance, which has already been observed in the Euclidean case~\cite[Section 3.7.3]{TGKolda_RMLewis_VTorczon_2003, SGratton_CWRoyer_LNVicente_ZZhang_2019}.
+Although the curves are quite close for $n-m=0$ (admittedly a degenerate case), they show a clearer advantage for intrinsic variants as the codimension increases.
+We observe in passing that using random rotations seem to worsen the performance of $\pssa$-based variants while improving that of other variants.
+This phenomenon has been previously observed in the Euclidean setting~\cite{CAudet_AIanni_SLeDigabel_CTribes_2014, SGratton_CWRoyer_LNVicente_2016}, while standard benchmarks have been shown to be biased towards coordinate directions~\cite{WHare_CWRoyer_2023}.

 We now fix the codimension $n-m=4$.
 Figure~\ref{fig:num:mdimsinfluence_norot} contains data profiles for all possible manifold dimensions $m$.
-Intrinsic methods still exhibit better performance than their projected counterparts, but the picture is less clear for intermediate dimensions $m = 4, 8$, and for the PSS variants using $\D^{}$.
+Intrinsic methods still exhibit better performance than their projected counterparts, but the picture is less clear for intermediate dimensions $m = 4, 8$, and for the PSS variants using $\pssa$.
 Adding random rotations to the polling directions again shows more conclusive results (Figure~\ref{fig:num:mdimsinfluence_rot}).
 The gap between the projected and intrinsic variants narrows as $m$ increases, yet using intrinsic directions appears to be preferable.